yungnickyoung/LookinGlass/README.md

   * e.g. being able to manage Window A while Window B is in focus
 * Save window layouts and re-use them later (with option to open any programs not already open in saved layout)

+## Known bugs
+* When the windows are arranged in any arrangement where the left window has width 2/3 of display and right window has width 1/3 of display, if the display's width % 3 == 2, there is a one-pixel gap between the windows.
+* When user attempts hotkey when software is first run (and there is no active window), a white Java window opens.
+* There seems to be some weird bugs when handling windows with transparency setting.
+For example, the window goes to the right and then locks to the left when trying to use hotkeys to move it to the right.
+  * e.g. cmder

-Developer's TODO:
+## Developer's TODO
+* ~~Consider disabling (Windows Key + Arrow Key) window movement built into Windows, and using Windows key as functional key instead~~
+* ~~Fix comment errors in SystemTrayItem~~
+* ~~Change patterns of window arrangement (e.g. alt+shift+left should yield left half -> left third -> two thirds, etc.~~
+* Add support for ~~quarter~~, sixth, and ninth window arrangements.
 * Disable keyboard from typing while command for resizing is being used
-* ~~Consider disabling (Windows Key + Arrow Key) window movement built into Windows, and using Windows key as functional key instead~~
 * Handle all resolutions properly, including odd ones like 1368x768 (~16.008:9), 16:10, etc
-* Explore error when handling windows with transparency (window goes right then locks to left when pressing Shift Alt Right)
-  * e.g. cmder (?)
-* ~~Fix comment errors in SystemTrayItem~~
-* Fix bug where white window opens when user attempts hotkey when software is first run, before any window is clicked on.
 * Switch from AWT to more contemporary design (maybe Swing?)
 * Adjust math for current operations for different resolutions
-* Add support for ~~quarter~~, sixth, and ninth window arrangements.
-* ~~Change patterns of window arrangement (e.g. alt+shift+left should yield left half -> left third -> two thirds, etc.
 * Incorporate thorough unit testing
 * Continuous Integration